Infant formula shortages have worsened, retail data indicates - NewsBreak

 Lawmakers have been pressing the agency for specifics on the investigation and when Abbott’s plant will be allowed to reopen.

 Last month, Sens.
-Bob Casey (D-Penn.) and Sherrod Brown (D-Ohio) asked Califf for an update into the investigation, but have not yet received a response.Psaki names the funniest question she got as Biden’s press secretary
+Bob Casey (D-Penn.) and Sherrod Brown (D-Ohio) asked Califf for an update into the investigation, but have not yet received a response.The top craft breweries in every state, according to Yelp

 In a letter sent to the FDA and the U.S Department of Agriculture on Tuesday, Sen. Mitt Romney (R-Utah) said he was concerned about the “apparent lack of an effective mitigation strategy.”